liamok19/codeQuiz_webAPIs/README.md

 ```
 AS A Britney Enthusiast
-I WANT to take a timed quiz on JavaScript fundamentals that stores high scores
+I WANT to take a timed quiz on the one and only Britney Jean Spears that stores high scores
-SO THAT I can gauge my progress compared to my peers
+SO THAT I can gauge my over the top knowledge for the star
 ```

 Acceptance Criteria:
 ```
-- GIVEN I am taking a code quiz
+- GIVEN I am taking a Britney quiz
 - WHEN I click the start button
 - THEN a timer starts and I am presented with a question
 - WHEN I answer a question